Kanishk-git77/practice-repo/README.md

 # DEMO

-Hi this is demo repo for git command and changes.
+Hi this is demo repo for git command and changes!